Scientific Name: Lichanura trivirgata

 STATUS: Its popularity as a pet has seen the proliferation of the snake, through commercial breeding, to fill the needs of the pet trade.
-Rosy boas are listed as Least Concern by the International Union for Conservation of Nature (IUCN).
+Rosy boas are not listed by the International Union for Conservation of Nature (IUCN).

 HABITAT: Rosy boas live in the Western United States and northwest Mexico.
 They are shy and terrestrial, burrowing into loose soil.

 DIET: In the wild, they feed on nestling wood rats and other small mammals.
 They are popular pets, and in captivity are quite satisfied to eat commercially available mice.